Guishan Island (Yilan)

-Ku-suann-tó (Taiwanese)／Guishan Island / Gueishan Island or Steep Island or Turtle Island (龜山島 (Gueishandǎo, Kuei^{1}-shan^{1}-tao^{3}, Turtle Mountain Island)), also known as Kweishan Island or Kueishan Island, is an island in the Pacific Ocean, part of Toucheng Township, Yilan County, Taiwan and located 9.1 km east of port of Kengfang Fishery Harbor.
+Ku-suann-tó (Taiwanese)／Guishan Island / Gueishan Island or Steep Island or Turtle Island (龜山島 (Gueishandǎo, Kuei^{1}-shan^{1}-tao^{3}, Turtle Mountain Island)), also known as Kweishan Island or Kueishan Island, is an island in the Philippine Sea, part of Toucheng Township, Yilan County, Taiwan and located 9.1 km east of port of Kengfang Fishery Harbor.
 The island's name is derived from the resemblance of the topography of the island to that of a turtle.
 The island is a dormant volcano that last erupted in 1785.

 There is a smaller island south of Gueishan Island called Gueiluan Island (龜卵島 (Guīluǎndǎo, Gueiluǎndǎo, Kuei1-luan3-tao3, Turtle Egg Island)).